saurontech/Advantech-VCOM-Linux-Driver/doc/components.md

 If the VCOM driver connects to a device server, which is already operating with key files signed by another RootCA private key, one must replace these files with files created by **adv-eki-tls-create**, referencing the same "RootCA private key".

+## VCOM mapping config file
+This file is read by the "init daemon"; the "init daemon" will create "VCOM service daemons" according to this configure file.

+## TLS config file
+This file is read by the "VCOM service daemon"; it defines the location of the "RootCA public key", and "keypair file", it also defines the "password" if it ever encounters a **encripted "keypair file"**.